platformsh/cli/README.md

 The HomeBrew packages are distributed with our own tap at https://github.com/platformsh/homebrew-tap

+Alternatively, you can install the binary directly from the GitHub release.

 ### Future installers

 Below are installers that do not currently exist, but will be created before we go GA.